 It’s not the Gold Coast, but it is nice.

 It’s a new settlement born of a subdivision in 1980 and eager beavers moved in in 1992.
 At low tide you’ll struggle to see the water.
 It’s nicer than you think but the Gold Coast it ain’t.
 It’s called the ‘samphire coast’, which is a nice name for mangroves.
 Most people think of stinky…sticky…muddy mangroves.
 This isn’t as bad as that.
 It’s a really open beach and you can drive on it, but the piles of seaweed mean you won’t get far.
 There’s no big barrier of mangroves and the sand flats stretch to the western horizon.
-There’s shorebird trails nearby if you like following trails or you could just walk up or down the beach, there are gulls and falcons everywhere.
+There’s shorebird trails nearby if you like following trails or you could just walk up and down the beach surrounded by gulls and falcons.

 Crabbing and fishing.